randomqweasdzxc/ab--node---js/README.md

 # node--js--connect--events
-## - ?
+## - 21/7/2021
-   - draws a square
+   - added movement and drawing to all clients
-   - at random position
+## - 18/7/2021
-   - for each client
+   - draws a square, at random position, for each client
    - new clients draw connected clients
    - sqares pop when client disconnects
 ## - "dependencies": { }